seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **PHILARIO**
 Sir, be patient:
 This is not strong enough to be believed
-Of one persuaded well of–
+Of one persuaded well of--

 **POSTHUMUS LEONATUS**
-Never talk on’t;
+Never talk on't;
 She hath been colted by him.

 **IACHIMO**
 If you seek
-For further satisfying, under her breast–
+For further satisfying, under her breast--
-Worthy the pressing–lies a mole, right proud
+Worthy the pressing--lies a mole, right proud
 Of that most delicate lodging: by my life,
-I kiss’d it; and it gave me present hunger
+I kiss'd it; and it gave me present hunger
 To feed again, though full.
 You do remember
 This stain upon her?